I appear to be writing another novel. I wasn’t planning to, it just worked out that way.

 In the meantime, I’m going to have to find something else to post besides word counts and random ramblings.

-[Glitch: A New Novel by Philip Harris originally appeared on Solitary Mindset on May 12th, 2013]
+[Glitch: A New Novel by Philip Harris first appeared on Solitary Mindset on 4th December 2013]